ThomasZiegler/Efficient-Smoothing-of-Dilated-Convolutions/README.md

 # Efficient Smoothing of Dilated Convolutions for Image Segmentation
-This is the code for reproducing the experiments of our paper *Efficient Smoothing of Dilated Convolutions for Image Segmentation*.
+This is the code for reproducing the experiments of our project *Efficient Smoothing of Dilated Convolutions for Image Segmentation*.
 The code is based on the source code of the paper [Smoothed Dilated Convolutions for Improved Dense Prediction](http://www.kdd.org/kdd2018/accepted-papers/view/smoothed-dilated-convolutions-for-improved-dense-prediction), see original README below.

 ## Authors